 Have you been arrested for the possession, sale, manufacture, or trafficking of marijuana?
 According to both state and federal law, marijuana is classified as a Schedule I substance.
 The state of Pennsylvania has criminalized even the smallest possession of marijuana, which means that if convicted, a person could be facing jail time, heavy criminal fines, and a permanent criminal record.
 This could negatively affect employment and housing opportunities.
 If you have been arrested for possession of marijuana or distributing marijuana, you should speak with an experienced criminal attorney.

-With years of experience representing defendants in misdemeanor and felony drug cases, Philadelphia marijuana defense lawyer Lloyd Long is ready to fight for you.
+With years of experience representing defendants in misdemeanor and felony drug cases, Philadelphia marijuana defense lawyer Lonny Fish is ready to fight for you.
 Our firm has many years of experience handling criminal cases involving controlled substances, and will ensure you receive the aggressive defense you deserve.
-To schedule your free consultation, call the Law Offices of Lloyd Long at (215) 302-0171, or contact us online.
+To schedule your free consultation, call the Law Offices of Lonny Fish at (215) 826-3314, or contact us online.

 Types of Marijuana Offenses

-Philadelphia marijuana possession defense attorney Lloyd Long represents clients facing any of the following marijuana charges in Pennsylvania:
+Philadelphia marijuana possession defense attorney Lonny Fish represents clients facing any of the following marijuana charges in Pennsylvania:

 - Possession of marijuana, including possession for personal use